HeliumEdu/deploy/README.md

 the box, have a look in the `ansible` folder, especially `ansible/group_vars/devbox.yml`.
 Note that when values in `group_vars` are changed, the Vagrant box would need to be reprovisioned with the following:

-`bin/helium-cli deploy-build master devbox --envvars`
+`helium-cli deploy-build master devbox --envvars`

 Python projects are run from within their virtualenvs.
 To run the `python manage.py createsuperuser` command then, for example, in `/srv/helium/platform`, you need to first activate the virtualenv for the platform.
 You can do this by